Neofix-IT/neoweb-auto-updater/README.md

 #### Set scheduler for 2 am

 Any scheduled updates will be overriden to enforce plugin updates at 2 am (Wordpress time settings).
 This is achieved by using wp-cron.

+> [!NOTE]
-Please ensure external cron jobs are enabled for your Wordpress site [Link](https://wpspeedmatters.com/external-cron-jobs-in-wordpress/)
+> Please ensure external cron jobs are enabled for your Wordpress site in order to ensure auto-updates will be performed at 2am [Read more about external cron-jobs](https://wpspeedmatters.com/external-cron-jobs-in-wordpress/).